How do I apply for a degree programme that uses a selection procedure? - Numerus Fixus

 You can find information about the academic requirements and application documents needed for the specific Bachelor's degree programme in which you are interested on the information page of the degree programme.

 Contact your International Student Advisor if you are an international student applying for the Bachelor's programme Psychology in English.

 Are you applying for one of our Dutch selective programmes and/or are you applying with a Dutch diploma?
 Then you can contact our Student Desk for any questions .

 Apply in Studielink before 15 January and enrol later.

-You will have to apply in Studielink before 15 January.
+You will have to apply in Studielink before or latest on 15 January.
 The selection process begins once you have completed all the application steps.
 Are you selected for the programme?
 Then you can confirm your place in Studielink and enrol.
 You are enrolled only once you have met all the requirements, been selected for the degree course and worked through the full step-by-step plan.
 Take good note of the deadlines – late applications will not be accepted.

 Applying for a degree programme in Studielink does not automatically mean that you have also been enrolled: your enrolment is completed only once you receive notification from Studielink that you are enrolled.
 You will first need to have submitted all the necessary documents, been admitted to the degree programme by VU Amsterdam and arranged for the payment of the tuition fees on 15 July 2020.

 Note that for programmes with a Numerus Fixus you will have to upload the requested documents before 15 January.
 Do so in time, otherwise you will not be able to participate in the selection procedure.

 Applying for Psychology (ENG) with a non-Dutch diploma

 Take a look at the step-by-step application video to find out how you can apply for our English-taught programmes with an international diploma.
 Note that for a numerus fixus programme there is an additional fifth step: Participate in the Selection Procedure.